 November-December 2015, CDC reported on itinerary Nov 18 - Dec 2, a Norovirus outbreak affected 74 passengers (out of 1160, or 6,4%) and 12 crew (out of 776, or 1,6%).
-Twice a day were sent reports of illness cases to CDC’s VSP (Vessel Sanitation Program).
+Twice a day, reports of illness cases were sent to CDC’s VSP (Vessel Sanitation Program).
 The ship was on 14-day Transatlantic crossing (repositioning cruise) from Europe to Florida (Barcelona to Miami) with scheduled call ports Cartagena (Spain), Royal Naval Dockyard (Bermuda, Nov 28-29) and Nassau (Bahamas, Dec 1).
 The scheduled stop in Bermuda was cancelled as local authorities deemed the outbreak “public health risk”.

 |15 November 2012||Cruise Illness / Norovirus Outbreaks|

 In November 2012, CDC reported on itinerary Nov 15 to 29, a Norovirus outbreak (gastrointestinal illness) infected 37 passengers (out of 1019, or 3,6%) and 13 crew (out of 767, or 1,7%).
 Onboard announcements were made regularly to notify passengers of the illness outbreak, to encourage case reporting and hand hygiene.
-The ship operated on 14-day Caribbean itinerary roundtrip from homeport Miami Florida.
+The ship operated on a 14-day Caribbean itinerary roundtrip from homeport Miami Florida.

 |11 May 2012||Other Incidents|

 The cruise ship’s christening ceremony was originally scheduled for April 19, 2012 (Monte Carlo, Monaco).
-In January 2012, the shipowner Oceania announced that the vessel’s inaugural cruise will be delayed due to labor strikes at Fincantieri’s Sestri Ponente shipyard.
+In January 2012, the shipowner Oceania announced that the vessel’s inaugural cruise will be delayed due to labour strikes at Fincantieri’s Sestri Ponente shipyard.
 The ship was named in Barcelona on May 11, 2012.
 The 10-day maiden voyage started on May 16 (oneway itinerary from Venice to Piraeus-Athens).

 You can add more details on reported here accident or submit new / your own Oceania Riviera ship incident ("Cruise Minus" report) via CruiseMapper's contact form.